 If you're trying to reduce your level, give yourself at least 2 months between blood tests to see a difference.

 6 Can it be genetic?

 Sometimes yes.
 For example, MTHFR refers to a gene which makes an enzyme involved in homocysteine breakdown.
 Those with a mutation in MTHFR may have elevated levels.

-Also, even in healthy people, levels tend to be higher in men than woman.
+Also, even in healthy people, levels tend to be higher in men than women.
 As we get older, levels tend to increase too, although this may be more due to eating poor diet than aging.

 7 How is it connected to cancer?